hapax/hapax.github.io/assets/maximal.md

 ### 1.1.
 Length and rotation <a id="sec-1-1" name="sec-2-1"></a>

-When you rotate a piece of wood, it doesn't magically change length, right?
+When you rotate a stick, it doesn't magically change length, right?
 In fact, you can think of this as a *definition* of length: it is the thing that doesn't change under rotations.
 Imagine we have a length of wood whose length we would like to